AnOversizedMooseWithSocks/Cube-LIfe/README.md

 ![Creature Footprint](/media/creatureFootprint.png)

-*Selecting a node reveals detailed metrics, sensor configuration, and a visual footprint showing the creature's movement pattern.*
+*Selecting a node reveals detailed metrics, sensor configuration, and an animated footprint showing how the creature's path unfolded.*

 The detail panel shows:

 - **Status and Rank** - The creature's role in evolution and ranking within its generation
 - **Species and Seed** - Genetic lineage identifier and the DNA seed for deterministic recreation
+- **Fitness Mode** - Which fitness mode was used to judge this creature (shown in tooltip)
 - **Sensors** - Which sensor types the creature has evolved, with newly added sensors highlighted
 - **Raw Metrics** - Distance traveled, max height, jump height, and tiles covered
 - **Efficiency** - Distance per tile ratio showing movement efficiency
 - **Mode Scores** - How the creature would score under each fitness mode
-- **Footprint** - A visual map showing the ground tiles the creature covered during its run
+- **Animated Footprint** - A 3-second animation showing tiles appearing in the order they were visited

-The footprint visualization helps you understand a creature's movement strategy at a glance - whether it moves in straight lines, circles, or explores widely.
+The footprint visualization helps you understand a creature's movement strategy at a glance - watch the path unfold to see whether it moves in straight lines, circles, or explores widely.

 ### Tree Controls

 - **Reset View** - Return to default zoom and position
 - **Fit to View** - Automatically frame all nodes
-- **Champions Only / Species View** - Toggle between viewing modes
+- **Champions Only / Species View** - Toggle between viewing only champion nodes or seeing the best creature per species per generation
 - **Click** - Select a node to see details and enable special modes
 - **Scroll** - Zoom in/out
 - **Drag** - Pan around the tree